 Family vacations are not encouraged during the school year unless there is no alternative.
 If it is known that a child will be absent from school for a period that extends three school days or longer, the parents must complete and submit a vacation request form and turn in written notification to the teacher at lease one week in advance of the anticipated absence.
-It is the child's responsibility to obtain homework assignments, complete the work for the period of absence and submit all assigned work on the first day of their return to school.
-Work that is not submitted immediately upon return will not be accepted and will result in a zero.
-Any tests that were missed will be made up within 3 days, either before or after school at the convenience of the teacher.
+It is the child's responsibility to obtain homework assignments, complete the work for the period of absence and submit all assigned work on the first • Tardiness

-• Tardiness